-Taylor Swift Gifted The ‘You Need To Calm Down’ Video Outfits To The Entire Cast
+Everyone In Taylor Swift’s ‘You Need To Calm Down’ Video Got To Keep Their Extra AF Costumes

 Music videos nowadays have become huge productions for fans to consume only a few minutes of visuals.
 And while props and costumes usually go back into plastic after everything is said and done, the cast of Taylor Swift’s “You Need To Calm Down” video were able to keep every last piece of their over-the-top outfits.